vircadia/vircadia-native-core/BUILD.md

 * HIFI_LIB_DIR - set this variable in your ENV to your High Fidelity lib folder, should contain a folder '$name'

 ###Optional Components

-####QXmpp

-You can [find QXmpp here](https://github.com/qxmpp-project/qxmpp), 0.7.6 is the version you want.
-The inclusion of the QXmpp enables text chat in the Interface client.

-OS X users who tap our [homebrew formulas repository](https://github.com/highfidelity/homebrew-formulas) can install QXmpp via homebrew - `brew install highfidelity/formulas/qxmpp`.

 ####Devices